Albert-Riverview

-Albert is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
-It was created in 1973 when New Brunswick moved to single member districts and the former multi-member riding of Albert was split into this riding and the new riding of Riverview.
+Albert-Riverview is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
+It was created as Albert in 1973 when New Brunswick moved to single member districts and the former multi-member riding of Albert was split into this riding and the new riding of Riverview.

 The boundaries were expanded slightly in the 1994 redistribution, taking in a small part of Riverview and again in 2006 when it took in another small part of the town of Riverview.
-In the 2013 redistribution it added more of Riverview again, as well as the Village of Salisbury.
+In the 2013 redistribution it added more of Riverview again, as well as the village of Salisbury.

+The riding was renamed to Albert-Riverview following the 2023 redistribution.